Part 7 in Our Leadership Series for Navigating Struggle, Uncertainty, and Crisis

 When people’s need for self-worth is not met through healthy means, this can cause high-magnitude earthquakes in the human psyche that ripple throughout a society, resulting in both obvious and hidden harms.
 Self-worth gives us secure and reliable ground to stand on, whereas a lack of self-worth, or unhealthy forms of self-worth, can cause us to continually feel like we are at risk of falling.
-During a crisis, it becomes even more important for people to have secure and reliable self-worth for three main reasons:
+During a crisis, it becomes even more important for people to have secure and reliable self-worth to stand on for three main reasons:

 As your exercise for this week, explore these four questions:

 1. What are some ways to develop secure and reliable self-worth within ourselves?
 In what ways can people feed their need for self-worth in ways that are less secure and less reliable?